signupsoftware/TEMP-Docs-BC/docs/user-manual/4-approval-workflow/7-purchase-order-matching-process.md

 ### Copy Purchase Order Header Values
+Go to: ***ExFlow Setup –-> Order Matching --> Copy Header Values to Invoice/Credit Memo***

 For customers that interpret and order match on header level, some values on the order can now be copied from the order header to the document header.<br/>

-Start by activating "Copy Header Values to Invoice/Credit Memo" in ExFlow Setup.<br/>

-Go to: ***ExFlow Setup – Order Matching --> Copy Header Values to Invoice/Credit Memo***

-Choose fields to copy in “Copy Header Values to Invoice/Credit Memo”<br/>
+Start by activating "Copy Header Values to Invoice/Credit Memo" in ExFlow Setup and choose fields to copy in “Copy Header Values to Invoice/Credit Memo”.<br/>

-Go to: ***ExFlow Setup – Order Matching --> Copy Header Values to Invoice/Credit Memo***

 ![Copy Purchase Order Header – Setup](@site/static/img/media/po-header-value-on-invoice-setup-001.png)